Use Context Clues to Decipher Words

 Readers use information from text to decipher unfamiliar words.
-They examine clues from the selection to define unfamiliar words and phrases.
-Context refers to the words that come before and/or after an unfamiliar word.
-Sometimes when an author is introducing a concept, she will use synonyms (words that have similar meanings) to help readers make connections.
-Sometimes when an author is introducing a concept, she will use antonyms (words that have opposite meanings) to help readers make connections.
-Context may include a definition provided within the article.
+They examine clues from the selection to define words and phrases.
+Context refers to the words that come before and after a word.
+Sometimes when an author is introducing a concept, she will use synonyms to help readers make connections.
+Sometimes when an author is introducing a concept, she will use antonyms to help readers make connections.
+Context may include a definition.
 Examples are often provided to give readers clues about a concept.
 Authors often help readers visualize story ideas with descriptive details.
 The picture painted by the author’s description may provide clues to an unfamiliar word.
-If context does not provide sufficient clues, readers use reference materials to define words.